MicrosoftDocs/dynamics-365-fraud-protection/content/manage-support-lists.md

 ---
 author: josaw1
-description: This topic provides details on how to edit, add, and remove entities in support lists in Dynamics 365 Fraud Protection.
+description: This topic explains how to edit, add, and remove entities in support lists in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 09/24/2021 ms.topic: how-to
-ms.author: josaw
-ms.date: 09/24/2021
-ms.topic: how-to